Virtual-Finland-Development/esco-api/README.md

 ## Deployment

-Publishing the API to the live environments is done by the CI/CD pipeline Github Actions.
+Publishing the API to the live environments is done by the CI/CD pipeline Github Actions defined [here](./.github/workflows/deployment.yml).
 The pipeline uses pulumi to deploy the API to AWS.
 The API is a lambda function published as a function URL and it is run using a custom runtime and a lambda layer created by the [bun-lambda](https://github.com/oven-sh/bun/tree/main/packages/bun-lambda) helper.

 The steps to deploy the API are: